 The research employed a quantitative method with the aim of exploring the relationship between supply chain management strategy and strategic management accounting with the growth of public sector companies in Indonesia.
 Through a quantitative approach, this study utilized a questionnaire distributed to 300 employees, staff, and managers of public sector companies in Indonesia to collect data.
-The questionnaire was designed using a Likert scale ranging from 1 to 7 points, aiming to solicit respondents' responses to research questions with an appropriate level of confidence.
+The questionnaire was designed using a Likert scale ranging from 1 to 7 points, aiming to clicit respondents' responses to research questions with an appropriate level of confidence.
+Out of the total questionnaires distributed, 228 were returned.
+However, during the questionnaire selection process, 13 questionnaires were not completed in full, resulting in a total of 215 questionnaires used as the research sample.
 This sample size is expected to adequately reflect sufficient variation to represent the population of public sector companies in Indonesia effectively.
 Data analysis was conducted using Structural Equation Modelling (SEM), which is a robust statistical technique for examining relationships between complex variables in the research model.
 In SEM analysis, this study utilized SmartPLS 4.0 software.
 The use of SmartPLS was to test the relationships between construct variables directly, as well as to account for mediating effects in the model.